Rotorua Boys' High School: History

 Rotorua Boys' High School had its beginnings as the Rotorua High and Grammar School, founded in 1927 to replace the earlier Rotorua District High School (1914–1926).
 By 1956 it had a roll in excess of 1200 students.
+Revenues for the school came from land gifted by the Ngāti Whakaue people for the Town of Rotorua in 1880 under the Fenton Agreement.

 The Intermediate Department was closed when Rotorua Intermediate School was established in 1957.
 The Rotorua High School was further split to make room for a growing population of the district and its educational needs when, in 1959 Rotorua Girls' High School was opened.
 Rotorua High School was then established as Rotorua Boys' High School and commenced to function as a state secondary school for boys with a roll of 640 pupils in February 1959.

+Two memorial honours boards titled Pro Patria 1939–1945 Non Omnis Moriar either side of the stage in the school’s assembly hall commemorate 61 RBHS veterans who died in World War 2 military service.
+Also listed on the second board are two from the Vietnam War and one for World War 1.
+A photograph of each is placed next to their name.
+Another honours board lists War Orders, Decorations and Medals bestowed on 17 veterans from the school.

+In the 1980s, RBHS was an early adopter of computer technology both in its central administration and in delivery of classroom teaching via the government-backed Poly-1.
+Funds for the purchases came from the Ngāti Whakaue grant.
+In 2020, the school was accredited by Apple Computer with 'Apple Distinguished School' status, which is awarded to schools that demonstrate "leadership, educational excellence and a vision for learning with technology".